CWE-203: Observable Discrepancy

 Frequently Asked Questions

-CWE-203: CWE-203: Observable Discrepancy is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description Extended Description
+CWE-203: Observable Discrepancy is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product behaves differently or sends different responses under different circumstances in a way that is observable to an unauthorized actor.

-What are the security consequences of CWE-203: Observable Discrepancy?+
+What are the security consequences of Observable Discrepancy?+

-Which programming languages are affected by CWE-203: Observable Discrepancy?+
+Which programming languages are affected by Observable Discrepancy?+

-CWE-203 commonly affects Languages.
+CWE-203 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+